Surgical Procedures: Surgery and Staging for Salivary Cancer

 What is recovery like?

-Recovery and your hospital stay from surgery to treat salivary gland cancer depends on the type of the procedure you have had.
+Recovery and your hospital stay after surgery to treat salivary gland cancer depends on the type of procedure you had.

 You will be told how to care for your surgical incisions and will be given any other instructions before leaving the hospital.